ascopes/java-compiler-testing/CONTRIBUTING.md

 ## Getting help

-Please make a discussion in the discussions tab rather than opening a new issue if you need help with something!
+Please make a discussion in the discussions tab rather than opening a new issue if you need help with using this library.

 ## Contributing changes to fix issues

-If you are contributing to an issue, drop a message on that issue so that I can assign it to you!
-If you would be able to keep me up to date with any progress on that issue, that would be fantastic, since it enables me to track how much work is left to do and to be able to provide any help if needed.
+If you are contributing to an issue, drop a message on that issue so that I can assign it to you! **If you would be able to keep me up to date with any progress on that issue, that would be fantastic**, since it enables me to track how much work is left to do and to be able to provide any help if needed.

+Everyone is entitled to their own life, but if I haven't heard anything back for a while, then I may unassign issues at my own discretion so that it can be worked on.
+If there is any reason you may not be able to do something for a while, then just let me know.

+This is just so I can keep track of what is being worked on without changes being proposed but never actually finished.

 ## Branching